RBI Grade B Recruitment 2022 - Complete Syllabus for Phase-I and Phase-II Exam

-Reserve Bank of India (RBI) conducts a national level exam for recruitment of Grade B officers.
+Reserve Bank of India (RBI) conducts a national level exam for the recruitment of Grade B officers.
 It is a highly esteemed post for which numerous candidates apply every year.
-RBI is the apex bank of India and jobs in this bank are highly sought-after by the graduate students.
-The exam is scheduled to be conducted in the month of June 2019.
+RBI is the apex bank of India and jobs in this bank are highly sought-after by graduate students.
+The exam is scheduled to be conducted in the month of June 2022.
 Candidates can check out the RBI Grade B Officer syllabus here.

 The selection for RBI Grade B officer is done through: